 If you are not a beginner and wish to explore some rich features of screencasting software, then OBS (Open Broadcaster Software) would be the right choice for you.
 The software has many features for screencasting and can stream directly through YouTube and other web applications.

-To install OBS Studio in the Ubuntu Operating system, Open Terminal (Ctrl + Alt + T), and run the following commands:
+To install OBS Studio on the Ubuntu Operating system, Open Terminal (Ctrl + Alt + T), and run the following commands:

 sudo add-apt-repository ppa:obsproject/obs-studio